mjcampelj/Psco-gPred/README.md

 # *Pseudophryne corroboree* Genomic Predictions

-This repository contains the data and code to reproduce the results from Davidson et al. (2026) *Genomic selection to enhance disease resilience in an endangered frog.*
+This repository contains the data and code to reproduce the results from Davidson et al. (2026) *Genomic selection to enhance disease resilience in an endangered species.*

 ## Getting Started
 Files are structured within an R project (`Psco-Gpred.Rproj`).
 We recommend downloading the entire directory and working within the R project to ensure all relative file paths are correct.